-As a result of our current lack of financial liquidity, our independent registered public accounting firm ("auditors") has expressed substantial doubt regarding our ability to continue as a "going concern."
+As a result of our current lack of financial liquidity, our auditors have expressed substantial doubt regarding our ability to continue as a "going concern."

-As a result of our historical losses and our current lack of financial liquidity, our auditors' report for our 2014 financial statements, which are included as part of this Report, contains a statement concerning our ability to continue as a "going concern."
+As a result of our current lack of financial liquidity, our auditors' report for our 2014 financial statements, which are included as part of this prospectus, contains a statement concerning our ability to continue as a going concern.
 Our lack of sufficient liquidity could make it more difficult for us to secure additional financing or enter into strategic relationships on terms acceptable to us, if at all, and may materially and adversely affect the terms of any financing that we may obtain and our public stock price generally.

-Our continuation as a "going concern" is dependent upon, among other things, achieving positive cash flow from operations and, if necessary, augmenting such cash flow using external resources to satisfy our cash needs.
+Our continuation as a going concern is dependent upon, among other things, achieving positive cash flow from operations and, if necessary, augmenting such cash flow using external resources to satisfy our cash needs.
 Our plans to achieve positive cash flow include engaging in offerings of securities, negotiating up-front and milestone payments on pipeline products under development and royalties from sales of our products which secure regulatory approval and any milestone payments associated with such approved products.
 These cash sources could, potentially, be supplemented by financing or other strategic agreements.
 However, we may be unable to achieve these goals and therefore may be unable to continue as a going concern.